Our Story

 Whether in the arctic, the grasslands, the boreal forest, or the coastal mountains of British Columbia, Derek and Julia continue to bring the same curiosity, respect, and field-hardened experience to every project.

-Julia Burger, B.Sc.
-R.P.Bio, PBiol
+Julia Burger, R.P.Bio, PBiol

-Derek Keeping, PhD, R.P.Bio, PBiol
+Derek Keeping, R.P.Bio, PBiol

-Derek Keeping is a seasoned field ecologist with over 20 years of experience in environmental consulting, research, and applied conservation across Western Canada and southern Africa.
+Derek Keeping is a seasoned field ecologist with over 20 years of experience in environmental consulting, research, and applied conservation across western Canada and southern Africa.
 A specialist in birds and mammals, Derek is known for his thoughtful approach to fieldwork and his ability to design and deliver effective, science-based solutions for wildlife and vegetation assessments, Species at Risk surveys, and mitigation planning.

 Growing up in rural Alberta, Derek’s childhood fascination with dinosaurs evolved into an enduring love for birds—he started his first life list at age eight.
 That early passion grew into a career grounded in curiosity, careful observation, and a drive to bridge scientific knowledge with practical conservation outcomes.

-Derek has developed a reputation as a knowledgeable yet down-to-earth field scientist, respected for his skill in executing data collection programs safely, efficiently, and with unwavering accuracy.
+Derek has developed a reputation as a knowledgeable yet down-to-earth field scientist, respected for his skill in executing data collection programs safely, efficiently, and with accuracy.
 His strengths lie not only in the field, but also in distilling complex ecological data into clear, actionable reporting that supports regulatory processes and on-the-ground decisions.